 Ideas for reading learning points

-Orthographic and Graphophonic Awareness
+Orthographic Awareness

 Recognising letters, graphemes, and spelling patterns